-We have two ongoing Phase 1/2a open-label studies of STK-001, MONARCH in the United States and ADMIRAL in the United Kingdom.
-The MONARCH study is designed to evaluate single and multiple ascending dose levels of STK-001 administered intrathecally in children and adolescents with Dravet syndrome.
-Patients are eligible for the trial if they are between the ages of 2 to 18, have an established diagnosis of Dravet syndrome and have evidence of a pathogenic genetic mutation in the SCN1A gene.
+We have announced end of study data from two Phase 1/2a open-label studies of STK-001, MONARCH in the United States and ADMIRAL in the United Kingdom.
+The MONARCH study was designed to evaluate single and multiple ascending dose levels of STK-001 administered intrathecally in children and adolescents with Dravet syndrome.
+Patients were eligible for the trial if they were between the ages of 2 and 18, had an established diagnosis of Dravet syndrome and had evidence of a pathogenic genetic mutation in the SCN1A gene.
 Requiring an SCN1A mutation for trial enrollment allows for a clear and definitive etiologic diagnosis, a more homogeneous patient population and tailored treatment based on a precision medicine approach.
-Eligible patients will also have failed at least two epilepsy treatments in the past and currently be taking at least one ASM.
-All medications and interventions will remain unchanged throughout the trials, which will allow for assessment of STK-001 with a variety of ASMs.
+Eligible patients also failed at least two epilepsy treatments in the past and currently be taking at least one ASM.
+The protocol called for all medications and interventions to remain unchanged throughout the trials, which allows for assessment of STK-001 with a variety of ASMs.

-The primary objectives are the assessment of the safety and tolerability of STK-001, as well as to characterize blood pharmacokinetics ("PK") and cerebrospinal fluid ("CSF") exposure levels.
-A secondary objective is to assess the efficacy of STK-001 as an adjunctive ASM treatment with respect to the percent change from baseline in convulsive seizure frequency over a 12-week treatment period.
-We are measuring non-seizure aspects of the disease, such as quality of life as secondary endpoints.
+The primary objectives were the assessment of the safety and tolerability of STK-001, as well as to characterize blood pharmacokinetics ("PK") and cerebrospinal fluid ("CSF") exposure levels.
+A secondary objective was to assess the efficacy of STK-001 as an adjunctive ASM treatment with respect to the percent change from baseline in convulsive seizure frequency over a 12-week treatment period.
+We also measured non-seizure aspects of the disease, such as quality of life as secondary endpoints.

 These endpoints as well as other exploratory endpoints will be informed based on our two-year observational study (BUTTERFLY).
-Enrollment in BUTTERFLY is complete and the study is ongoing.
-BUTTERFLY is designed to evaluate seizure frequency and non-seizure comorbidities associated with the disease, including motor and speech impairment, intellectual and developmental disabilities, behavioral deficits and abnormal sleep patterns.
+Enrollment in BUTTERFLY is complete and final 2-year data was presented in December 2023.

+BUTTERFLY was designed to evaluate seizure frequency and non-seizure comorbidities associated with the disease, including motor and speech impairment, intellectual and developmental disabilities, behavioral deficits and abnormal sleep patterns.
 Data from the study will support clinical development plans for STK-001.
-Initial data from BUTTERFLY suggest that commonly used cognition assessments, BSID-III (Bayley Scales of Infant Development, Third Edition), and WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition) may be useful for clinical studies assessing neurodevelopment and adaptive behavior in patients with Dravet syndrome.
-All three assessments showed relatively low intra-patient variability.
-Small improvements in receptive communication over twelve months were observed in patients and appear to be driven by younger patients, but otherwise no significant change from baseline to twelve months after baseline assessments was observed in the assessments across all other scales.
+Data from BUTTERFLY suggest that commonly used cognition assessments, Vineland-III (Vineland Adaptive Behavior Scale, Third Edition), BSID-III (Bayley Scales of Infant Development, Third Edition), and WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition) may be useful for clinical studies assessing neurodevelopment and adaptive behavior in patients with Dravet syndrome.
+While there was heterogeneity across patient scores on clinical measures at baseline, BUTTERFLY patients did not have statistically significant change from baseline in the majority of key Vineland-III measures over the 24 months of observation.
+Additionally, despite treatment of BUTTERFLY patients with the best available anti-seizure medicines, on average the rate of improvement over 24 months on multiple clinical measures, including the Vineland-III, was substantially below that of neurotypical peers, and patients continued to experience convulsive seizures over the 24 months at similar frequency to that at baseline.